ShogunPanda/yuna/README.md

 # If run without arguments, it will list all available variables in that folder.
 yuna

-# If run with more than an argument, it will write a variable
+# If run with more than an argument, it will write a variable,
 yuna foo bar baz

-# If run with a argument, it will read a variable
+# If run with a argument, it will read a variable.
 yuna foo
 ```